 How to Use the ROE Formula

-Net income, also called “net earnings” or the company’s “bottom line,” is a figure that’s included on a company’s income statement.
-The income statement is also called a P&L statement or profit and loss statement.
+Net income, also called “net earnings” or the company’s “bottom line,” is a figure that’s included on a company’s income statement, also called a P&L statement or profit and loss statement.

 Publicly traded companies are legally required to distribute income statements in their annual financial reports to shareholders.
 Many companies may choose to also include financial statements on their websites and may otherwise distribute this information.
 So, when calculating return on investment, the net income figure can usually be found through one of these methods.